apache/druid/docs/operations/request-logging.md

 You can use information in the request logs to monitor query performance, determine bottlenecks, and analyze and improve slow queries.

 Request logging is disabled by default.
-This topic describes how to configure Druid to log and emit query metrics.
+This topic describes how to configure Druid to generate request logs to track query metrics.

 ## Configure request logging